Off the Strip

 Rio Las Vegas is fundamentally a space-for-price tradeoff.
 You stay here for large rooms and lower nightly rates, not for location, atmosphere, or resort quality.

 If you want room size and value and don’t mind being off the Strip with a dated feel, Rio can work.
 If you want walkability, energy, or a polished Vegas experience, it’s the wrong hotel.
-Travelers open to off-Strip stays but wanting a more polished resort experience may prefer Red Rock Casino Resort & Spa.
+Travelers open to off-Strip stays but wanting a more polished full-resort experience may prefer Palms Casino Resort.

 🏨 Current Deals at RIO